ThePedroo/FogueteColors/README.md

 - mathematics.isSign(text)
 - mathematics.isNumber(text)

+- update
+- searchForUpdates

+- letters.removeSpecialLetters(message)
+- letters.removeNumbers(message)
+- letters.removeNotNumbers(message)

                     colors: 19
                     console: 1
                     mathematics: 3
+                    letters: 3
 ```

 # About

 foguetecolors is a npm that you can use to add colors to your console logs and make calcs!